MusicDataset/md_homepage/content/musics/b/BalladeNo.1inGMinorOp.23(5)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Ballade No. 1 in G Minor Op.
+title: Ballade No. 1 in G Minor Op.
 23 (5)
 description: This is the description for Ballade No. 1 in G Minor Op.
 23 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]